3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 If the incontinence is successfully controlled after this time period,

-DES can be used to induce abortion (a "morning after" pill) in dogs but it is not as reliable as other abortion methods.
+DES can be used to induce abortion (a "morning after" pill) in dogs but it is not as reliable as other pregnancy termination methods.

 DES is also sometimes used to treat some forms of prostate disease and to induce estrus.